PhD in Cancer Studies (PhD Studentship)

 Applicants must provide a CV, the contact details of two referees and a one page summary of your research interests and academic background, and how you believe they fit into a PhD in Cancer Studies.

 In the research proposal section of your application, please specify the project title and supervisors of this project and copy the project description in the text box provided.
-In the funding section, please select "I will be applying for a scholarship / grant" and specify that you are applying for advertised funding from Cancer Research UK.

 The deadline for applications is 1 March 2016